By Jacqueline Olivo, Marine Daughter

 Command Strips, Faerie lights, and art.

+What to pack for college?
 Command strips are a MUST!
 If you want to hang up anything with any kind of weight, make sure you use non-damaging command strips.
 You’ll be glad you did at the end of the year when you’re not paying out the wazoo for damages!
 Command makes a lot of great dorm products – hooks – for your towels, hanging lights, etc. – or Command shelves!
 For anything light, such as posters, you can use wall putty to avoid damage.
 Faerie lights also come highly recommended – or at least, some other type of lighting besides the ghastly fluorescents provided by your college.
 Make your room feel a little less like a prison with some soft lighting!
 Lastly, make sure you decorate your room with stuff that will make it feel like home.
 Personally, I go for posters and the non-traditional art of paint chips!
 A free solution, paint chips allow me to cover every inch of my room with color and really warm up the space.
 Check Pinterest or Tumblr for more dorm decorating ideas!

 Unless you want to risk a hefty bill at the end of the year, definitely don’t use tacks on your walls (and especially not nails!).
 If you really like the pinned aesthetic, try command stripping corkboard to your wall, and use that instead!